-Use the Default Interface Timezone drop-down menu to set local time at your station.
-Airtime stores show times internally in UTC format (similar to Greenwich Mean Time), but can display local time for the convenience of your station staff.
-Also, you can set the day of the week that you wish to start your station's weekly schedule on, which defaults to Sunday.
+The Default Interface Language drop-down menu sets the default localization for your Airtime instance, and the Station Timezone drop-down menu can be used to display local time at your station.
+Airtime stores show times internally in UTC format (similar to Greenwich Mean Time), but displays local time for the convenience of your station staff.
+You can also set the day of the week that you wish to start your station's weekly schedule on, which defaults to Sunday.
 Then click the Save button.